mariadb-edwardstoever/mariadb_review/README.md

 Be aware that you will break replication and/or galera cluster if you perform DDL or DML on the mariadb_review schema without turning off replication in your session.
-Avoid trouble.
+Avoid breaking replication.
 Use only use the provided scripts stop_collecting.sql and clean_up.sql to make DDL or DML changes to the mariadb_review schema.

 For information about fixing this problem if it occurs, read the included file KNOWN_RISKS.md.
 ```